 If you want to track your heart rate while running, I’d definitely recommend you pick up an HRM Dual.
 It’s relatively cheap and it’s effective.
-Keep reading for some of my observations after using it for a few days.

 There is a bit of a lag in the measurement, and it won’t register the increase in heart rate from a hill or interval at first.
 But over steady state runs, it seemed to do a good job.